Universumgames/expoll_server/API.md

         -   and the new value (see the needed parameters from the options array at [Creating a poll](#create-a-poll))
 -   returns (HTTP Codes)
     -   `200` Changes accepted
+    -   `400` Poll not found
+    -   `401` User not admin of poll, cannot commit changes

 ## Vote Endpoints